aleshaleksey/fansys23/11-weapons-armour.md

 |Greataxe|cripple, bleeding, heavy||

 **Hand Axe**: Any well balanced, one handed axe with a sturdy construction is considered a hand axe.
 Cavalry axes are usually also considered hand axes.
-Hand axes have of the "bleeding", "Tool:Carpentry", "Tool:Fortification" and "Tool: Forestry" properties.
+Hand axes have of the "bleeding", "Tool: Carpentry", "Tool: Fortification" and "Tool: Forestry" properties.

 **War shovel**: Shovels can be a deadly weapon.
 Noticing this, many armies and rebel groups keep a stock of well balanced shovels.
-War shovels have the "bleeding", "Tool:fortification" and "Tool:agriculture". **NB:** This weapon is most appropriate for late renaissance pre-WWI settings.
+War shovels have the "bleeding", "Tool: fortification" and "Tool: agriculture". **NB:** This weapon is most appropriate for late renaissance pre-WWI settings.

 **War pick**: Hefted picks, including kamas and european war-picks can be considered "war picks" for the sake of proficiency.
 War picks have the "sunder" property, and "sunder" vs armour is at advantage when using a war pick.